Argantiu/FarmSystem-Updated/.github/README.md

 # FarmSystem
-FarmSystem is Bukkit plugin which allows to create easy farmworlds for all users.
+FarmSystem is a plugin which allows to create farmworlds for all users very easy.

 Commands:
 - /farm